paulenriquez/coolify-apps/README.md

 Hence, this repository aims to take all the above customizations, and "document" it in replicable `docker-compose.yaml` files — so the next time I need to make any of these deployments, I'm able to do it in a standardized and automated manner.

+## ⚙️ Process

+The process I follow for each application is...

+1. Find a **"Starting Point"** — a pre-made Docker Compose file, maybe from the application's official repository.

+2. Customize the "Starting Point" based on my use-case.
+This will become the `docker-compose.yaml` file you'll find in each application directory within this repository.

+3. Document the customizations I made in #2.
+This will be come the `DOCS.md` file you'll find in each application directory as well.

 ## 📂 Structure

 The repository is structured like so: